-Seaweed was recently highlighted as a top food trend for 2019 by Whole Foods, and it’s not hard to see why.
+Seaweed has been trending and it’s not hard to see why.
 Sea vegetables are full of anti-inflammatory and anti-microbial benefits, not to mention tons of great flavor.
 With a plethora of seaweed recipes and snacks suddenly coming into the spotlight, now is the time to branch out from sushi nori and enjoy seaweed in new and exciting ways.

 Of course, not all seaweed is created alike.
 Most experts divide seaweed varieties into four basic groups: